WaveAssist/GitZoid/README.md

 ---

-### 3. Manual Deployment (Advanced Users)
+### 3. Manual Deployment

-Prefer running GitZoid on your own infra?
+Want to run GitZoid on your own infrastructure?

-Clone this repo and run the scripts using:
+Clone this repo and use your preferred scheduler such as:
 - Cron
 - GitHub Actions
 - Airflow or any scheduler